olaidekashimawo/Movie_analysis/README.md

 - In the exploratory section, from my findings 'Avengers: Infinity War' has the highest return on investment was 2.4 Billion with "Action,Adventure,Sci-Fi" genre, in the findings above we can "Sci-Fi" genres a likely to bring to profitable, Microsoft inc.can look into such genres in that catergories

-For Additional Information
+## For Additional Information
-## The full analysis can be found the Jupyter Notebook.
+The full analysis can be found the Jupyter Notebook.

+Outilne
+- title
+- Project Overview
+- Business Problem
+- Data Anaysis and Understanding
+- Final Results
+- Conclusion